Concutest

 1. Automatic exception handling in auxiliary threads.

-2. Requiring the main thread to wait until all threads it has spawned have finished.
+2. Requiring the main thread to join with all threads it has spawned.

 More information will be available soon.